chipweinberger/dart_melty_soundfont/README.md

 ## Maintanence

-Apart from breaking changes to the Dart language (rare), since this package has no dependencies it should work on any Dart SDK >=2.12 indefinitely.
+This project was specifically designed to not require maintaence, in large part by not having any dependencies.
+Apart from breaking changes to the Dart language (rare), it should be solid code that works for decades.
+It will work on any Dart SDK sdk>=2.12 && sdk<3.0 indefinitely.

 This package was written against Dart SDK 2.16.1.

 ## Example